zjbecker/ZB-BE-NC-Games/cur-task-notes.md

-6. GET /api/reviews/:review_id/comments
+8. PATCH /api/reviews/:review_id

+   Request body accepts:

+an object in the form { inc_votes: newVote }

+newVote will indicate how much the votes property in the database should be updated by e.g.

+{ inc_votes : 1 } would increment the current review's vote property by 1

+{ inc_votes : -100} would decrement the current review's vote property by 100

 Responds with:

-an array of comments for the given review_id of which each comment should have the following properties:

-- comment_id
-- votes
-- created_at
-- author
-- body
-- review_id
+the updated review
-  comments should be served with the most recent comments first
+Errors to Consider - add errors to handle as items to the checklist Deents should be served with the most recent comments first

 1. Checkout to main (git checkout main)
 2. pull in from GitHubs main (git pull origin main)